NealeAust/Work-Day-Scheduler/README.md

 It is worth noting that the coding includes two console.log entries.
 These enable a user to go into the console and confirm that the hour recorded as 'now' is correct and verify that the class’s indicating, past, present and future have been updated as required.

 The Work Day Scheduler has been built using HTML, CSS, and JavaScript.
 Much of the JavaScript coding consists of jQuery, jQueryUI and Day.js methods.
-This required researching their libraries and calling these methods, as opposed to large volumes of coding.
+This required researching their libraries and calling these methods, as opposed to completing a large volumes of coding.

 ## Project Description